 So now that you know what sustainability means for the real estate industry, what should you do next?
 Whether you’re looking to construct a sustainable office building or improve an existing residential building, there are several tips you should consider.

-Five quick tips to make your building more sustainable:
+Six quick tips to make your building more sustainable:

 - Incorporate biomimetic architecture and biophilic design